chzager/sbhowc/README.md

 # Online Warband Creator for Song of Blades and Heroes

 _Song of Blades and Heroes_ (SBH) is a slim, easy to learn, fast play, skirmish level fantasy tabletop rule system by Andrea Sfiligoi, published by Ganesha Games (https://www.ganeshagames.net).
-With this system, figures from any manufacturer at any scale can be used.
+With this system, figures from any manufacturer at 15mm or 28mm scale can be used.
 Besides a ton of prefactured unit profiles, players can create their own units with any abilities ("special rules") they see fit.

-**_Online Warband Creator_ (SBHOWC) is a tool for designing units and calculating warband points.**
+**_Online Warband Calculator_ (SBHOWC) is a tool for designing units and calculating warband points.**

 Key features: